Sundar-0201/sciprog_24/practical3/README.md

 This contains all the .c files for practical 3

-practical3.c compiles the sum of f(x)dx that is ranginging rom 0 to pi/3
+Practical3.c compiles the sum of f(x)dx that is ranginging rom 0 to pi/3

+Compilation:
+gcc -o Practical3.c Practical3

+Execution:
+./Practical3

 Output: